HomeWHENWhen To Use Synchronized Cardioversion

 After an IV has been started, administration of appropriate sedation medications should be given before the synchronized cardioversion takes place.
 Electrodes should be placed below the clavicle on the right side of the chest and about two inches below the mid-axillary line beside the nipple on the left side.

-Refer to more articles: What To Own When The Dollar Collapses
+Refer to more articles: When Does The 3rd Fourth Wing Come Out

 The “SYNC” button on the defibrillator machine should be pressed.
 Review the rhythm strip to ensure the R wave is being marked and sensed by the machine.
 This will ensure the shock is delivered at the appropriate time on the QRS complex, and not depolarizing on the T wave.
 Select the appropriate level of energy and follow standard precautions to “clear” the patient before delivering a shock.
 Expect a slight delay in the delivery of the shock as the machine times its delivery to the QRS complex.